-High quality first teaching and additional interventions are defined through our annual dialogue across the school, and contribute to our provision management.
-This helps us to regularly review and record what we offer EVERY child or young person in our care and what we offer additionally.
+High quality teaching and additional interventions are defined through our annual dialogue across the school, and contribute to our provision management.
+This helps us to regularly review and record what we offer every child in our care and what we offer additionally.
 These discussions also serve to embed our high expectations among staff about quality first teaching and the application of a differentiated and personalised approach to teaching and learning.
-We make it a priority to discuss aspirations with ALL our learners.
+We make it a priority to discuss aspirations with all our learners.

-Underpinning ALL our provision in school is the graduated approach cycle of:
+Underpinning all our provision in school is the graduated approach cycle of:

 All teachers are responsible for every child in their care, including those with special educational needs.
-(Reference: Teaching & Learning Policy September 2014)

-Assess: Our children are formally assessed for Maths and in English terms 1, 3 and 5 of the school year to measure progress and look for gaps in learning.
-This is then analysed to ensure that children not making progress receive support to move them forward if necessary.
+Assess: Our children are assessed throughout the academic year for Maths and English to measure progress and look for gaps in learning.
+We analyse the assessments to ensure that children not making progress receive support to move them forward, if this is needed.
 Pupil progress meetings between the teachers, core subject leaders, SENCO and other members of the Senior Leadership Team (SLT) support this process.
 Assessment for learning occurs in each lesson to inform planning and ensure that the children are receiving the input they need to challenge them at the right level.
 Self-selection of tasks is encouraged in some lessons to allow the children to consolidate learning and set their level of challenge in line with our ethos of encouraging a Growth Mindset in our learners.
 All adults working within the classroom feed into this process as part of the team working towards our children reaching their full potential.
-Discussion with parents and carers also supports our knowledge of the children through informal meetings, parent consultations, Structured Conversations and Annual Review Meetings.
+Discussion with parents and carers also supports our knowledge of the children through informal meetings, parent consultations, Structured Conversations and Annual Review Meetings as appropriate.

 Plan: Teachers plan lessons based on assessment of the children's needs and gaps in learning.
-These may be adapted as the week progresses to provide more challenge or more support depending upon the children's understanding and rate of development.
+Activities may differ or be adapted depending on need to ensure all children can access the learning.
+Planning may be adapted as the week progresses to provide more challenge or more support depending upon the children's understanding and rate of development.

 Do: Class teachers deliver lessons with the support of teaching assistants in each class.
 A range of support is provided for children with different needs including additional adult support to focus, rephrase, prompt or provide pre-learning of concepts or vocabulary; visual cues or physical resources to aid access and understanding of the lesson.
 Experienced and qualified Teaching Assistants (Level 3) may also deliver lessons if a teacher is not present.
-This is always informed by the teacher's planning and resources.
+This is informed by the teacher's planning and resources.

-Review: Planning is reviewed daily by the teacher based on their assessments of children in lessons and feedback from other adults in class.
+Review: Planning is reviewed daily by the teacher based on their assessments of children in lessons, and feedback from other adults in class.
 SLT (including SENCO) and core subject leaders work alongside teachers to support planning where needs arise.
 Pupil Progress Meetings take place with core subject leaders, the SENCO and other members of SLT to closely monitor individual children's development and look at levels of support as appropriate.
-This enables us to review practice and adapt to individual's needs as they arise.
+This enables us to review practice and adapt to individual needs.

 If the child is looked after by the local authority they will have a Care Plan including a Personal Education Plan (PEP) and a Health plan.
-We will co-ordinate these plans with the SEN support plan and will involve parents and carers as well as foster carers or social workers in discussions.
+We will co-ordinate these plans with the SEN support plan and will involve parents and foster carers, social workers and, at appropriate times, the Virtual School, in discussions.